astahmer/pandabox/packages/define-recipe/README.md

 You can now extend config Recipes and config Slots Recipes to easily compose them together.

-## Added

-New `defineRecipeConfigs` identity function that takes an object of `RecipeConfig` objects (or the new `RecipeBuilder` interface !) and returns the same object with less strict typing.
-This can be useful to help Typescript checking performance when using a large number of recipes or when using complex recipes, with a large number of variants and/or a large number of styles.

-## Changed

 ### Config Recipe

 The `defineRecipe` method will now return a `RecipeBuilder` object instead of a `RecipeConfig` object.
 The